Last updated on September 7th, 2019 at 06:51 pm

 If you’re friendly and courteous to customers, they’ll be more likely to return to your location.

-If you decide to provide wash-and-fold service, you’ll need to take extra care not to lose or mishandle laundry that your customers give you.
+While you decide to provide wash-and-fold service, you’ll need to take extra care not to lose or mishandle laundry that your customers give you.
 If your budget allows, it may be wise to hire someone with domestic cleaning experience to handle this service.

 Policies and Disclaimers